-- 1. Business Practice Defined as the core principles in business (e.g. marketing, accounting, finance, etc.) being applied to theoretical or applied situations that demonstrate a student's knowledge, passion, and comprehension of the business concepts in a situational context - 2.
-Written Communication The development and expression of ideas in writing.
+- Business Practice Defined as the core principles in business (e.g. marketing, accounting, finance, etc.) being applied to theoretical or applied situations that demonstrate a student's knowledge, passion, and comprehension of the business concepts in a situational context - Written Communication The development and expression of ideas in writing.
 Written communication involves learning to work in many genres and styles.
 It can involve working with many different writing technologies, and mixing texts, data, and images.
 Written communication abilities develop through iterative experiences across the curriculum. - 3.
 Quantitative Literacy Reflects competency and comfort in working with numerical data.
 Strong QL skills include the ability to reason and solve quantitative problems from a wide array of authentic contexts and everyday situations, creating sophisticated arguments supported by quantitative evidence in a variety of formats using words, tables, graphs, mathematical equations, as appropriate. - 4.
 Biblical Literacy Rooted in the ability to analyze and synthesize themes, historical perspectives, and the contextual framing of Bible accounts and lessons.
 A Christian worldview emerges by applying that wisdom to the modern world in specific situations and circumstances using supporting evidence found in the Bible. - 5.
-Oral Communication Prepared, purposeful presentations designed to increase knowledge, to foster understanding, or to promote change in the listeners' attitudes, values, beliefs, or behaviors.
+Oral Communication Prepared, purposeful presentations designed to increase knowledge, to foster understanding,

-- Critical Thinking A habit of mind characterized by the comprehensive exploration of issues, ideas, artifacts, and events before accepting or formulating an opinion or conclusion, sometimes characterized as deep thought, or thoughtful consideration of the problem/challenge presented. - 7.
+- or to promote change in the listeners' attitudes, values, beliefs, or behaviors. - 6.
+Critical Thinking A habit of mind characterized by the comprehensive exploration of issues, ideas, artifacts, and events before accepting or formulating an opinion or conclusion, sometimes characterized as deep thought, or thoughtful consideration of the problem/challenge presented. - 7.
 Creative Problem Solving Involves the capacity to combine or synthesize existing ideas, images, or expertise in original ways and the experience of thinking, reacting, and working in an imaginative way characterized by a high degree of innovation, divergent thinking, and risk taking.
 This is then followed by the process of designing, implementing, and evaluating a strategy to answer an open-ended problem or achieve a desired goal. - 8.
 Lifelong Learning All purposeful learning activity, undertaken on an ongoing basis with the aim of improving knowledge, skills and competence.
-An endeavor of higher education is to prepare you to be this type of learner by developing specific dispositions and skills described in this rubric while in school. - Information Literacy Ability to know when there is a need for information, especially as it pertains to academic sources, and be able to identify, locate, evaluate, and effectively and responsibly use and share that information for the problem at hand.
+An endeavor of higher education is to prepare you to be this type of learner by developing specific dispositions and skills described in this rubric while in school. - 9.
+Information Literacy Ability to know when there is a need for information, especially as it pertains to academic sources, and be able to identify, locate, evaluate, and effectively and responsibly use and share that information for the problem at hand. - 10.
+Career Preparation Develop skills and the appreciation of how to explore, search, and prepare for career paths that align with personal, professional, and spiritual priorities.